smlsharp/SMLUnit/readme.md

 $ make -f Makefile.mlton PREFIX=~/.sml/mlton install
 ```

-After `make install`, you need to add an entry in your mlb path mapping file:
+After running the `install` target, add an entry for `SMLUNIT_LIB` to your mlb path mapping file:

 ```sh
 $ echo 'SMLUNIT_LIB /path/to/$PREFIX' >> /path/to/mlb-path-map